nothinbutnedd/DarkMartter/README.md

 > This is a remake of the remake the original Dark Matter theme by [cosmicsalad](https://github.com/DiscordStyles/DarkMatter) (by Gibbu).

 ## Download
-add to Vencord with this Link ``https://raw.githubusercontent.com/nadeoki/DarkMatter_Edited/main/DarkMatter.theme.css``
+add this Link to Vencord Themes ``https://raw.githubusercontent.com/nadeoki/DarkMatter_Edited/main/DarkMatter.theme.css``

 ![Preview](https://files.catbox.moe/j0cpwh.png)